Noway-code/parsercodegen/readme.txt

 # Tiny PL/0 Compiler

+## Input Files

+There are 30 test cases available at `testCases/` directory, `testCases/errors` contains tests for all 15 errors named according to the error they represent. `testCases/resultTrue` contains 15 different scenarios which do not contain errors and should compile properly.

+## Output Files

+The `outputs` directory includes 30 output files corresponding to the compiler's output for each input file.
+They take the form of `<input_file>Output.txt`.

 ## Compilation

 gcc -o parsercodegen parsercodegen.c
-./parsercodegen <input_file>
+./parsercodegen testCases/<test_type>/<input_file>

+- Replace `<test_type>` with `errors` or `resultTrue` depending on the test case you want to run.
-	Replace `<input_file>` with the test case of your choice.
+- Replace `<input_file>` with the test case of your choice.

-## Input Files

-There are 30 test cases available at `testCases/` directory, `testCases/errors` contains a demonstration of all 15 errors possible during parsing. `testCases/resultTrue` contains 15 different scenarios which do not contain errors and should compile properly.

-### Test Scripts are available:
+### Test Scripts are available (may not work on Windows devices unfortunately):

 1.
 chmod -x <fileName>.sh